-1 General safety
+2 General safety

-Visitors to the laboratories at the first floor (including excursion groups), must wear labcoats and, if needed, blue shoe covers (located at the closet at the first floor of the Laboratory).
+Visitors to the laboratories on the ground floor (including excursion groups), must wear labcoats and, if needed, blue shoe covers (located at the closet at the ground floor of the Laboratory).

 Before starting a working assignement, a Worker is obliged to verify that the machinery is working properly and the personal protective equipment is safe and sound.